Fibonacci Trading Strategy using Confluence Factor

 After beginning a new trend direction, the price will retrace before continuing in the trend’s direction.
 Therefore, we use the Fibonacci tool to identify the following probable support and resistance levels.
-The maximum level at which retracement is likely to occur is predicted by the Fibonacci retracement level.
+The Fibonacci retracement level predicts the maximum level at which retracement is likely to occur.
 Traders have a good opportunity to start new trades in the trend’s direction at these retracement levels.

-Traders can use Fibonacci extensions as a tool to set profit targets or predict how far a market may rise when a retracement is complete
+Traders can use Fibonacci extensions to set profit targets or predict how far a market may rise when a retracement is complete.

 Why does Fibonacci Work?

-A lot of traders puts alerts at different Fibonacci retracement levels and look for trade opportunities at a better price
+Many traders put alerts at different Fibonacci retracement levels and look for trade opportunities at a better price.

 - The price action trader also looks for buy-on dips in established uptrends